Cheras LRT station is an at-grade LRT station situated near and named after the Kuala Lumpur township of Cheras.

-The station is part of the Sri Petaling – Sentul Timur branch of the Ampang Line LRT.
+The LRT station is part of the Sri Petaling – Sentul Timur branch of the Sri Petaling Line LRT.

-Rather, the LRT station is situated between the northern Sungai Besi region, Taman Ikan Emas and Salak South, a kilometre northwest from the nearest border to Cheras.
+Rather, it is situated between the northern Sungai Besi region, Taman Ikan Emas and Salak South, a kilometre northwest from the nearest border to Cheras.

 The station is thus more reachable to users from the aforementioned three areas, as well as Bandar Sri Permaisuri to the south, than Cheras.